NEC World Series of Golf

 The World Series of Golf was a professional golf tournament on the PGA Tour, played at Firestone Country Club in Akron, Ohio.
 From its inception in 1962 through 1975, it was an unofficial 36-hole event matching the winners of the four major championships.
 In 1976 it became an official PGA Tour event; the field expanded to 20 players and the event was lengthened to 72 holes. the victory and $100,000 winner's share went to Nicklaus.
 The field was increased to over 40 players in 1983, though it never exceeded 50; NEC began sponsoring the event in 1984.

 The tournament was last played in 1998, but was replaced by the newly created WGC-NEC Invitational in 1999.
-Firestone Country Club had hosted that tournament (now known as the WGC-Bridgestone Invitational) every year until 2019, except for 2002.
+Firestone Country Club had hosted that tournament (later known as the WGC-Bridgestone Invitational) every year until 2019, except for 2002.

 History

+Invitation era

 The World Series of Golf was founded as a four-man invitational event in 1962, comprising the winners of the four major championships in a 36-hole event.
 In the made-for-television tournament, the competitors played in one group for $75,000 in unofficial prize money, televised by NBC.